REVIEW - Adare Manor, Ireland's rejuvenated masterpiece - bunkered.co.uk

 Re-opened in 2018.

-The fairytale ending that has yet to be written, of course, is the expected reward of the Ryder Cup in 2026.
-Nobody will officially say so but the resort wants the biennial contest and, based on what I’ve seen and heard, there’s an exceptionally good chance it’ll get it.
+The fairytale ending that has yet to be written, of course, is the 2027 Ryder Cup, which will be staged there.

-It would do a fantastic job, too.
+Little doubt it will do a fantastic job, too.
 Adare Manor is primed to stage golf tournaments of the highest calibre.
 You could drive the trucks in tomorrow and it would be good to go in double-quick time.

 From the five-star hotel, to the spectacular Tom Fazio-designed golf course, to the surrounding infrastructure and more, it has all of the requisite ingredients that modern golf tournaments demand.